tingwei3931/CS50x-2015/README.md

 * implementing the forgot password functionality
 * integrating flask-mail into forgot password
 * visualize stock data using pyGal
+* (possibly) stock analysis and prediction using Machine Learning

 For more info on CS50 Introduction to Computer Science, visit https://www.edx.org/course/introduction-computer-science-harvardx-cs50x.